FavourDaniel/eks-karpenter-automation/task-2/README.md

 ### MIG Devices with the Mixed Strategy
 The mixed strategy allows you to partition the GPUs into different sizes, creating flexibility in resource allocation.
 You can use predefined profiles (e.g., `all-balanced`) or define your own custom partitioning scheme.

-1. **Use a Predefined Profile**: For example, the `all-balanced` profile divides the GPU into various sizes, such as:
+1. **Use a Predefined Profile**: For example, the `all-balanced` profile divides the GPU into various sizes.

-- 2 slices of 1g.10gb
-- 1 slice of 2g.20gb
-- 1 slice of 3g.40gb

 To apply the `all-balanced` profile, label the node like this: